1 File = 1 Feature — Atomic Microkernel Architecture

 Python-based.
 AI-Native.
 One file per feature.

 MicroCoreOS is a Python framework built on the Atomic Microkernel Architecture.
-A implementation where every feature lives in a single file—allowing AI agents to master any plugin in seconds, not minutes.
+A implementation seconds, not minutes.

 Star on GitHub